ReactiveSets/toubkal/README.md

     - Dataflows Meta Data for key, and query indexes definition
     - Operations log
     - Query cache
-  - File write
-  - Query Tree else()
-    - Emits data events not routed to any other destination input
-    - Pipelet else() captures these events
-    - May be used to detect clients attempts to submit unauthorized data

 - Packaging
   - toubkal package manager